anzhelaiondem/FreeDOM_Assignments/Stars Filter/README.md

 # Stars Filter
 ## Summary
-This program is designed to search in the given .tsv data file and create a .csv file that will contain the N brightest stars that are within the defined frames of equatorial coordinates.
-The frame is based on the provided horizontal and vertical field of view (fov\_h, fov\_v), right ascension (ra), and declination (dec).
-The file also contains stars' id, equatorial coordinates (ra, dec), brightness (magnitude) and the distance from the earth (very rough calculation).
-The data is sorted in ascending order based on distance.
+This program is designed to search in the given .tsv data file N brightest stars that are within the defined frames of equatorial coordinates.
+The frame is based on the provided horizontal and vertical field of view (fov\_h, fov\_v), right ascension (ra), and declination (dec) parameters.
+The program create a .csv file that contains those N stars.
+It also contains stars' id, equatorial coordinates (ra, dec), brightness (magnitude) and the distance from the earth (very rough calculation).
+The output data is sorted in ascending order based on the distance.

 ### Input
 1 The absolute path of the file/data (the file should be in .tsv format).